benmvp/react-workshop/src/quiz/README.md

 # Step 10 - Final Quiz!

 Until now, we've only been able to see the first page of results from the Giphy API.
-We need pagination UI in order to see more results.
+We need a pagination UI in order to see more results.

 🏅 The goal of this final step, the quiz, is to solidify your learning by applying it to build your own pagination component.